Best Fish Oil Supplement (2025): A Registered Dietitian’s Top Picks In A Sea Full Of Options

 Brain and Mental Health

-Omega-3 fatty acids are vital components of phospholipids that form the structures of cell membranes, DHA especially being high in the brain.
-Research10 stresses the critical need for omega-3s and DHA for brain health, hinting marine oil may benefit behavior, mood, and other brain disorders such as:
+Omega-3 fatty acids are vital components of phospholipids that form the structures of cell membranes, DHA being especially high in the brain.
+Research10 stresses the critical need for omega-3s and DHA for brain health, hinting that marine oil may benefit behavior, mood, and other brain disorders such as:

 - Attention deficit hyperactivity disorder